PharmaForest/devil/README.md

 Version:     0.1

 ## 5. %hanabi() :
-To celebrate something with fireworks(hanabi).
+To celebrate someone or something with fireworks(hanabi).

 Sample code:
 ~~~sas